Tip of the day: Check out Special users on how to give trusted users/bots more rights without making them IRCOp.

 Jump to navigation Jump to search

 In the configuration file there are various places where you can use a mask, match or except.
-These can be used to match on hosts or IP addresses, but you can also use advanced matching criteria to match users based on if webirc is being used, services account name, the country (as found by GeoIP), SSL/TLS, certificate fingerprint, reputation score, etc.
+These can be used to match on hosts or IP addresses, but you can also use advanced matching criteria to match users based on if webirc is being used, services account name, the country or ASN (as found by GeoIP), SSL/TLS, certificate fingerprint, reputation score, etc.

 The mask item can be used in: allow::mask, ban user::mask, require authentication::mask, oper::mask, except ban::mask, tld::mask, vhost::mask, link::incoming::mask, deny channel::mask, allow channel::mask, connthrottle::except, blacklist::except, set::restrict::commands::except, set::antimixedutf8::except and set::antirandom::except